SETI/rms-hst-pipeline/doc/HST_pipeline_v2.1.md

 # Terms

 - Program ID = the four or five-digit numeric HST proposal ID.
-- PPPSSOOT = the format of the first nine characters in the root name of a file.
+- IPPPSSOOT = the format of the first nine characters in the root name of a file.
 I indicates instrument, PPP indicates program, SS for visit, OO for observation, T for transmission/association.
 - IPPPSSOO = the first eight characters.
 On occasion, files have the same “IPPPSSOO” but the “T” character is different.
 Nevertheless, files with the same IPPPSSOO are always associated, regardless of the “T”.
 - VISIT = the two character designation for the HST visit, the “SS” in IPPPSSOOT.
 - TRL: File suffix that describes the processing history of all the files with the same IPPPSSOOT prefix.